 Certain other charges also are not covered by the good faith determination rule.
-They include odd-days interest, the amount of insurances such as homeowner's insurance, amounts to open the escrow account, and amounts for items not required by the institution.
+They include odd-days interest, the amount of insurance premiums such as homeowner's insurance, amounts to open the escrow account, and amounts for items not required by the institution.
+However, amounts that can be ascertained must be correct.